TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

 Menu - HACKER MODE
     >> VERY TECHNICAL - DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING
-    - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
-    - Edit/Change/Delete an Object's Parameter keys
+    - Toggle other known DEBUG settings on (extra messages in Console)
     - Toggle all internal Moneydance DEBUG settings ON/OFF (same as viewing console)
-    - Toggle other known DEBUG settings on (extra messages in Console)
     - Extract (a single) File from within LocalStorage.
-Extracts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
+Decrypts a LocalStorage file to TMP dir for viewing (file self destructs after MD restart)
-    - Call Save Trunk File option....
-    - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)
+    - Import (a single) File back into LocalStorage.
+Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
+    - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
+    - Edit/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
     - Remove Int/Ext Files from File-list.
         >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
         >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
+    - Call Save Trunk File option....
+    - DEMOTE your Primary Sync dataset/node back to a Secondary Node..
+    - Suppress the "Your file seems to be in a shared folder (Dropbox)" warning... (optional when condition exists)

 CMD-P - View parameters file (StuWareSoftSystems).
 Also allows user to Delete all, and/or change/delete single saved parameters